s-macke/concepts-of-programming-languages/docs/exercises/Exercise5.md

     	Reduce(a Accumulator) any
     }
 ```
+Hint: If you are unfamiliar with the type `any`, limit the Stream
-First Limit the Stream to a single type, e.g. a stream of strings.
+elements to a single type like a `string`.

 The usage of the interface should be like this:
 ```go